postgres-ai/postgres-checkup/README.md

     `collect` - collect data;
     `process` - generate MD reports with conclusions and recommendations;
     `upload` - upload generated reports to server;
-    `run` - collect and process data at once,  this is defaul mode and it used when no one other mode not specified.
+    `run` - collect and process data at once.
+This is a default mode, it is used when no other mode is specified.

 ## Docker 🐳